tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

        to the node, and the average success rate for the entire node class, respectively.

-       This error value is then added to pid_error.
+       If this error value is negative (meaning the node is failing more circuits than the network average), we use it as the pid_error.

     "bwauthbestratio=0"
        If absent, the larger of stream bandwidth vs filtered bandwidth